decodeanalyst/sovryn-website/content/posts/blog-post-14/from-chain-centric-to-asset-centric-network-effects-how-sovryn-guides-the-transition.md

 ---
-title: From Chain-Centric to Asset-Centric Network Effects
+title: From Chain Centric to Asset Centric Network Effects
 date: 2021-03-02
 description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform"
 categoreis: ["News"]